Ajiemus/AGSE/README.md

 Why Help-Fix?🤖

-RoboButler is more than just a robot; it's a step towards integrating robotics into everyday life.
+Help-Fix is more than just a robot; it's a step towards integrating robotics into everyday life.
 Our goal is to build a community that can help enhance and add value to this project.
 Your contributions and feedback are invaluable to us!
-Let's make RoboButler even better together! 🌟
+Let's make Help-Fix even better together! 🌟

 Get Involved 🤖